-Budget planning for the year?
-If you plan to launch a new paid channel this year.
-Learn why we feel that $5,000 is the minimum you should invest in a new channel.
-All things being equal.
+Planning the budget for the year?
+If you plan to launch a new paid channel this year, learn why we feel that $5,000 is the minimum you should invest in a new channel – all things being equal.

-We always tell clients that the minimum we would test with is $5,000, which at times can send a shiver up the spin of the person we are talking to.
+We always tell clients that the minimum we would test with is $5,000.
+At times, this can send a shiver up the spine of the person receiving this news.
 There are 4 very important reasons why we landed on $5,000 after being in this industry for over a decade:

 - Room To Fail And Keep Going